A Peter-Weyl theorem for compact group bundles and the geometric representation of relatively ergodic compact extensions: Topological bundles

-Moreover, if $O \subset M$ is an open subset, then we call a continuous Banach subbundle of the restriction $s|_{s^{-1}(O)} \colon s^{-1}(O) \subset E \rightarrow O$ a \emph{local continuous Banach subbundle of $s$ (over $O$)}. \end{definition} \begin{remark} A continuous Banach subbundle of a continuous Banach bundle is then indeed a Banach bundle in its own right (see \cite[Section 8]{Gierz1982}).
-Note also that a local continuous Banach subbundle over an open subset $O \subset M$ can always be extended to a continuous Banach subbundle over the whole base space $M$ by adding the trivial subspace $\{0_{E_m}\}$ for every $m \in M \setminus O$. \end{remark} In the remainder of this section we will deal with Banach and Hilbert bundles which are locally trivial in the following sense (see \cite[Section 17]{Gierz1982} and \cite[Definition 4.2]{EdKr2021}).
+Moreover, if $O \subset M$ is an open subset, then we call a continuous Banach subbundle of the restriction $s|_{s^{-1}(O)} \colon s^{-1}(O) \subset E \rightarrow O$ a \emph{local continuous Banach subbundle of $s$ (over $O$)}. \end{definition} A continuous Banach subbundle of a continuous Banach bundle is then indeed a Banach bundle in its own right (see \cite[Section 8]{Gierz1982}).

+We can also extend a local continuous Banach subbundle over an open subset to a continuous subbundle over the whole base space: